-Senior Agency Official for Privacy (SAOP), continued Submits an annual SAOP privacy report to the OMB and other privacy-related reports, as required.
-Ensures that employees, contractors, and interns receive appropriate training and education regarding their privacy protection responsibilities.
-Office of General Counsel Interprets and provides legal advice on the Privacy Act and other privacy-related regulations, statutes, and requirements.
-Assists program and system managers in determining the applicable statute or regulation for a new or revised system of records; Reviews Privacy Act notices for applicable legal citations, routine uses, and other legal aspect of establishing or revising the system; Advises management on appropriate actions involving the Agency's systems of records, including release of information, appropriate use of information, and appeals (e.g., denials of Privacy Act information, denial of a request for correction or amendment of a record pursuant to the Privacy Act).
-Coordinates with the CIO, CISO, SAOP, Privacy Officer, and PSA OLS to minimize the risk of loss, unauthorized access, or other misuse of PII and ensure the proper interpretation and implementation of legal requirements.
-CSOSA Director Appoints an SAOP accountable for developing, implementing, and maintaining an agency-wide governance and privacy program to ensure compliance with all applicable laws and regulations regarding the collection, use, maintenance, sharing, and disposal of PII by programs and information systems.
+Office of General Counsel

+- Interprets and provides legal advice on the Privacy Act and other privacyrelated regulations, statutes, and requirements. - Assists program and system managers in determining the applicable statute or regulation for a new or revised system of records. - Reviews Privacy Act notices for applicable legal citations, routine uses, and other legal aspect of establishing or revising the system. - Advises management on appropriate actions involving the Agency's systems of records, including release of information, appropriate use of information, and appeals (e.g., denials of Privacy Act information, denial of a request for correction or amendment of a record pursuant to the Privacy Act). - Coordinates with the CIO, CISO, SAOP, Privacy Officer, and PSA OLS to minimize the risk of loss, unauthorized access, or other misuse of PII and ensure the proper interpretation and implementation of legal requirements.

+CSOSA Director

+Appoints a SAOP accountable for developing, implementing, and maintaining an agency-wide governance and privacy program to ensure compliance with all applicable laws and regulations regarding the collection, use, maintenance, sharing, and disposal of PII by programs and information systems.